molmod/acid/acid-dataset/acid-dataset.typ

 The data set consists of synthetic time-correlated sequences of varying lengths, generated using different covariance kernels.

 The purpose of the data set is to validate algorithms for estimating the integral of an autocorrelation function, which is relevant for uncertainty quantification and the estimation of transport properties.
-The first application was to validate the algorithm implemented in #link("https://molmod.github.io/stacie", [STACIE]) 1.0.
+The first application was to validate the algorithm implemented in #link("https://molmod.github.io/stacie", [STACIE]).

 The set contains in total 15360 test cases, and each case consists of one or more time series.
 They are organized such that one can systematically study the convergence of the statistical estimate of the autocorrelation integral (and its uncertainty)